Lincoln Water System Flooding Response – March 2019

 Lincoln Water System provided a preliminary cost estimate of $15 to $17 million in costs that are eligible for Federal Emergency Management Agency (FEMA) reimbursement.
 The preventative flooding assistance from the Nebraska Emergency Management Agency, the National Guard, and other emergency responders helped to minimize cost and safeguard Lincoln Water System infrastructure from further damage during the flood.
 The City will seek reimbursement of up to 75 percent of repair costs from FEMA, as a result of the disaster declaration for the State of Nebraska.

-Thank You to Our Emergency Operations Partners
+Emergency Operations Partners

 Lincoln Fire and Rescue • Lincoln Police Department • Nebraska National Guard • Omaha Public Power District • Lincoln-Lancaster County Emergency Management • Lincoln-Lancaster County Health Department • Governor Pete Ricketts • Nebraska Emergency Management Agency